jclaeso/jclaeso/README.md

 - 👋 Hi, I’m Jonas
 - 👀 I’m interested in Python, optics,
-- 🌱 I’m currently learning Git
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
 - 😄 Pronouns: